GSA/digitalgov.gov/content/posts/2016-01-20-a-new-team-strives-to-coordinate-citizen-science-crowdsourcing-across-government.md

 ---
+url: /2016/01/20/a-new-team-strives-to-coordinate-citizen-science-crowdsourcing-across-government/
 date: 2016-01-20 10:00:29 -0400
-title: 'A New Team Strives to Coordinate Citizen Science, Crowdsourcing Across Government'
+title: A New Team Strives to Coordinate Citizen Science, Crowdsourcing Across Government
-summary: 'A government can accomplish nothing without the ingenuity of its people.
+summary: A government can accomplish nothing without the ingenuity of its people.
 This is why the federal government is committed to using online tools to make its problem-solving more open and collaborative.
-A growing number of agencies are testing the applications of crowdsourcing and citizen science to accomplish more, and in many cases, do things faster'
+A growing number of agencies are testing the applications of crowdsourcing and citizen science to accomplish more, and in many cases, do things faster
-authors: [eric-beidel]
+authors:
+  - eric-beidel
 categories:
-  - 'crowdsourcing-citizen-science'
+  - 'Crowdsourcing &amp; Citizen Science'
 tag:
   - citizen science
   - Citizen Science and Crowdsourcing Community of Practice